reidmorrison/sync_attr/README.md

 ## Features

 * Adds thread-safe accessors for class instance attributes.
-* Supports shared read access to class and instance attributes.
-This allows multiple threads to read the attribute, but will block all reads and writes whilst the attribute is being modified.
+* Only one thread can read or write the value at any one time.
 * Prevents attributes from being read while it is being updated or initialized for the first time.
 * Thread-safe attribute lazy initialization.
   Lazy initialization allows class attributes to be loaded only when first read.
   As a result it's value can be read for the first time from a database or configuration file once and only when needed.
-* Avoids having to create yet another Rails initializer.
+* Avoids having to create yet another Rails initializer, when the data can be fetched or held by a class instance attribute.
-* Avoids costly startup initialization when the initialized data may never be accessed For example when Rake tasks are run, they may not need access to everything in the Rails environment.
+* Avoids costly startup initialization when the initialized data may never be accessed.
+  For example, when Rake tasks are run, they may not need access to everything in the Rails environment.
-* Works in regular Ruby and does not require Rails, or any other gems.
+* Works with Rails and regular Ruby.

 ## Thread-safe Class Attribute example